lachlanmcdonald/mg-shader-wiki/Diagonal-Line-Brush.md

 **Offset** | Adjusts the offset of the lines **Shuffle** | Adjusts the colors of the lines

-The widths of the lines are independant of the number of selected colours from the palette:
+The widths of the lines are independant of the number of selected colors from the palette:

 - Up to 4 different widths can be selected.
 - If a width is set to `0`, it is skipped from the pattern.
 For example: